-This is the trailer to the 30 minutes documentary about Ridley Road market, titled “Ridley Road 2020 – A Market Under Threat”, which will be broadcasted online soon on social media and on some public spaces.
+This is the trailer to the 30 minutes documentary about Ridley Road market, titled “Ridley Road 2020 – A Market Under Threat”, which will be available here soon.

 With the peace process underway Esteban’s life changes when he performs at a Peace Concert and is spotted by a famous Colombian producer.
 When he is invited to perform in Bogota, a career as a musician is beginning to look possible.
 However, he must first make his own peace with his past and reconnect with his family in Cali.

 This project has been supported by One World Media, Grasp the Nettle Films and Vixen Films.
 The film was premiered at the Doc’n Roll music film festival in London in November 2018.
 Since then it has been shown at film festivals in New York and Mexico.